Pterygium (surfer's eye)causes, symptoms and treatments

 Why is it called surfer’s eye?

 Surfer's eye, also known as pterygium, is called that because it is often seen in people who spend much time in the sun and wind, such as surfers.
-The condition is most commonly seen in people who live in tropical or subtropical climates with high UV radiation exposure.
+The condition is most commonly seen in people who live in tropical or subtropical climates with high ultraviolet radiation exposure.

 • Google